Logo

 Why partner with Harper?

 Employers stand to gain numerous benefits by partnering with Harper.
-Partnerships offer a win-win-win situation, benefiting employers, students, and Harper.
+Partnerships offer a win-win situation, benefiting employers, students, faculty, and the College.
 Here are a few reasons why employers should be excited to partner with Harper.

 • Cutting-Edge Curriculum: Curriculum will be specifically designed to align with regional employer workforce needs and continuously updated to reflect the latest industry trends, best practices, and emerging technology advancements.

-• Access to Skilled Talent Pipeline: By engaging with us, you gain access to a pool of skilled, diverse, talented students who are trained specifically in emerging technologies.
-Employers can tap this talent pool to meet their workforce needs.
+• Access to Skilled Talent Pipeline: By engaging with us, employers gain access to a pool of skilled, diverse, talented students who are trained specific to industry needs and their chosen field.
+Employers can tap this talent pool to meet their labor demands.

 • Reduced Hiring Costs: Collaborating with Harper allows employers to recruit candidates who are already equipped with the required skills, reducing the need for extensive training and onboarding.

-• Efficient Recruitment: Employers can engage directly with students through job fairs, guest lectures, workshops, and internships, streamlining their recruitment process.
+• Efficient Recruitment: Employers can engage directly with students through job fairs, guest lectures, workshops, internships, and apprenticeships, streamlining their recruitment process.

-• Diversity and Inclusion: Partnering with Harper provides access to a diverse pool of students, contributing to a more inclusive and equitable workforce.
+• Diversity and Inclusion: Employers have access to a diverse talent pipeline, contributing to a more inclusive and equitable workforce.

-• Positive Impact on Students: Employers who provide internships, mentorship, and opportunities for hands-on experience positively impact students' educational journeys, enhancing their confidence and employability.
+• Positive Impact on Students: Employers who provide internships, mentorships, and opportunities for hands-on experience positively impact students' educational journeys, enhancing their confidence and employability.

 How can you partner with Harper?

 Become a Business & Industry Leadership Team (BILT) member today!
-By collaborating closely with Harper, employers can help us can create cutting-edge programs that produce job-ready graduates, bridge skills gaps, and contribute to the regional innovative ecosystem.
-You can help us by:
+By collaborating closely with Harper, employers can help to create cutting-edge, industry-driven programs that produce job-ready graduates, bridge skills gaps, and contribute to the regional innovative ecosystem.
+Industry professional support this effort by:

-• Identifying Industry Needs and Trends: As a member of a Business and Industry Leadership Team (BILT), you will validate and prioritize a pro forma list of knowledge, skills, and abilities to ensure programs align with the knowledge and skills your workforce requires.
+• Identifying Industry Needs and Trends: Validate and prioritize a pro forma list of knowledge, skills, and abilities annually to ensure programs align with the knowledge and skills needed within their industries and organizations.
 Meetings are designed to include time for industry trend discussions and networking.

-• Co-Leading Development of Curriculum: BILT members collaborate with and provide input to faculty for the development of curriculum that incorporates prioritized KSAs, practical skills, hands-on projects, and industry-relevant case studies.
+• Co-Leading Development of Curriculum: Collaborate with and provide input to faculty so they can develop curriculum that incorporates the employers' prioritized KSAs, practical skills, hands-on projects, and industry-relevant case studies.
 This ensures graduates possess the skills employers need 12-36 months into the future.
 Faculty continue to serve as the education and curriculum development experts.

-• Providing Workforce Insights: Invite community college faculty to your workplace to gain first-hand insight into your organization's operations and needs.
-This experience informs the design of experiential learning opportunities.
+• Providing Workforce Insights: Invite community college faculty to their workplaces to gain first-hand insight into the employer organization's operations and needs.
+This experience informs the design of experiential learning opportunities and give faculty the opportunity to remain current with industry trends.

-• Offering Real-World Experience for Students: Provide student the chance to gain real-world experience through work-based learning opportunities, such as internships, apprenticeships, and job shadowing, providing them with a practical understanding of your industry.
+• Offering Real-World Experience for Students: Provide students the chance to gain real-world experience through work-based and experiential learning opportunities, such as internships, apprenticeships, and job shadowing, providing them with a practical understanding of the industry.

-• Establishing Technology Partnerships: Share technology or equipment to give students access to state-of-the-art tools to enhance learning and students' practical skills.
+• Establishing Technology Partnerships: Share technology or equipment to give students access to state-of-the-art tools and technologies to enhance learning and students' practical skills.

 • Supporting Hackathons and Competitions: Collaborate on hackathons, coding challenges, or competitions.
 These events encourage students to showcase their skills while addressing real-world problems.